dadaismee/vs_blog/src/blog/phd-draft/index.md

 Thus, for the entire argument about social institution as rules-in-equilibria to succeed, Guala and Hindriks should show how representation as a relation between rules and equilibrium is related to representation as a cognitive capacity.
 In strcter terms, they need to show how how the former is dependent on the latter, for this is the only way to *ground* normativity, for what they initially introduced "representation".

-For RiE to work, the authors need to clarify the mechanics of decoupled representation: how it contributes to the emergence of new strategies to the extent that agents acquire an advanced capacity to represent game structure and salient features of equilibria, which supposedly leads to normativity which stabilizes human CEs.
+For RiE to work, the authors need to clarify the *mechanics of decoupled representation*: how it contributes to the emergence of new strategies to the extent that agents acquire an advanced capacity to represent game structure and salient features of equilibria, which supposedly leads to normativity which stabilizes human CEs.
 We will do this in the next chapter.

 We wrap this chapter with a brief discussion of the notion of scientific explanation and the deeper problem with RiE related to it.
 RiE employs representational explanation, which might have led to the conflation of agency models.
-Using an ontic explanation might help untangle the problems of RiE and build a pathway to a more naturalistic social ontology.
+Using an ontic (causal mechanistic) explanation might help untangle the problems of RiE and build a pathway to a more naturalistic social ontology.

 ## Representational explanation as source of problems in RiE
 What we have identified as a conflation of agency models can be described in more general terms of scientific explanation and different view thereof.